-PLACE A TRIBUTE

-'In Memoriam' is a free listing that appears on a limited, space-available basis.

-Tributes honor your loved ones with text and photos and appear in a timely manner at the rate of \$20/column inch.

-CONTACT:

-Editorial@pacificcitizen.org or call (213) 620-1767 ext.
-104

-LEGACY " continued from page 2

-Ochi was also active in the nonprofit space, serving, among many other organizations, on the board of trustees of the L.A.
+sign that will mark version of the Ochi was also active in the nonprofit space, serving, among many other organizations, on the board of trustees of the L.A.
 County Bar Assn., being a founding member of the Japanese American Bar Assn. and participating in JACL at the national level, including an unsuccessful bid to become JACL's first woman president in 1986, an election that was decided by two votes.
 Two years later, her efforts to help make Japanese American redress a reality came to fruition when President Ronald Reagan signed the Civil Liberties Act of 1988.
 Reagan famously included Rose Ochi in his remarks before enacting the bill.
 "Rose, Rosa, Ochi led a remarkable life, a life of distinction, of honor and grace, of dignity and of elegance.
-Our nation is better for her sacrifices and her contributions and the City of Angels is proud to call her a cherished daughter," de Leon said who then introduced another speaker, Darlene Kuba, who was one of the many younger people mentored over the years by Ochi.
+Our nation is better for her sacrifices and her contributions and the City of Angels is proud to call her a cherished daughter," de Leon said, who then introduced another speaker, Darlene Kuba, who was one of the many younger people mentored over the years by Ochi.
 "Today, we honor the accomplishments and contributions of a remarkable woman.
-Rose's entire life was for the occasion, lobbyist Darlene Kuba thanks L.A.
-City Councilman Kevin de M Leon for helping to have the intersection of San Pedro and E. First streets named Rose Ochi Square.

-PHOTOS: PACIFIC CITIZEN
+Rose's entire life was for the occasion. lobbvist Darlene Kuba thanks L.A.
+City Councilman Kevin de Leon for helping to have the intersection of San Pedro and E. First streets named Rose Ochi Square.
+PHOTOS: PACIFIC CITIZEN dedicated to ensuring equity and justice for all," Kuba said.

-Thomas Ochi holds a smaller version of the sign that will mark an intersection of Little Tokyo as Rose Ochi Square.

-dedicated to ensuring equity and justice for all," Kuba said.
 "She was a true example of how one person can make a difference."
 The next speaker received laughs from the crowd when he said, "Hi.
 I'm Tommy Ochi, frequently introduced as Mr. Rose Ochi.
 After 57 years of marriage, I think I know Rose very well.
 She would be surprised and extremely grateful for this honor.
 She never sought to have her accomplishments publicized.
-In fact, I read an article on redress that stated, 'No one would know of her contributions since she never talked about it."
+In fact, I read an article on redress that stated, 'No one would know of her contributions since she never talked about it.""
 The trio of de Leon, Kuba and Tommy Ochi then proceeded to remove the cloth that covered the new Rose Ochi Square sign, the first of four that will adorn each corner of the intersection.
 Afterward, asked by the Pacific Citizen what his late wife would have said were she alive to receive such an honor, Tommy Ochi laughingly replied, "She'd probably say, 'You've got to be kidding!"
 He reiterated how she didn't like to talk about what she accomplished.
 "She liked to just do stuff."